Find Affordable College Courses

 55 Yearly Graduations

-University of Georgia comes in at #20 on our list of the most popular colleges offering master's degrees in natural resources and conservation.
+University of Georgia comes in at #20 on our list of the most popular colleges offering master's degrees in natural resources & conservation.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-For the 2020-2021 academic year, 55 master's degrees were handed out to natural resources and conservation majors at UGA.
-Of these students, 42% were women and 5% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 55 people received their master's degree in natural resources & conservation from UGA.
+Of these students, 51% were women and 18% were members of underrepresented racial-ethnic groups.
+Data shows that UGA graduates that hold this degree go on to make a median salary of $54,909.

 Major Annual Degrees Awarded